GobinathAL/Notes/README.md

 # App Description
-Notes is a simple note taking app using Firebase for cloud storage.
+Notes is a simple note taking application using Firebase for cloud storage.

 # Permissions Required
 * android.permission.INTERNET